marx-wil/wilmarx-folio/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Commercial License

 This project is available for purchase.
 All rights reserved.

 ## License

-This software is released into the public domain under the Unlicense.
+This project is licensed under a Custom Public View-Only License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments